garrandall/popular-music-data/tracks/i-know-where-it-s-at-all-saints.md

 Everybody wants to know whoa

-And to see that there's no one on the streets (Ooh, bop bop) Cause everyone knows that's where they've got to be (Ooh, bop bop)
+And to see that there's no one on the streets (Oh, bop bop) Cause everyone knows that's where they've got to be (Oh, bop bop)

 I know where it's at